mmkal/pgkit/packages/migrator/readme.md

 ### JavaScript and TypeScript migrations

 These are expected to be modules with a required `up` export and an optional `down` export.
-Each of these functions will have an object passed to them with a `slonik` instance, and a `sql` tag function.
+Each of these functions will have an object passed to them with a client instance, and a `sql` tag function.
 You can see a [javascript](./test/generated/run/migrations/03.three.js) and a [typescript](./test/generated/run/migrations/04.four.ts) example in the tests.

 Note: if writing migrations in typescript, you will likely want to use a tool like [ts-node](https://npmjs.com/package/ts-node) to enable loading typescript modules.
 You can either add `require('ts-node/register/transpile-only')` at the top of your `migrate.js` file, or run `node -r ts-node/register/transpile-only migrate ...` instead of `node migrate ...`.